-Education Cannot Wait (ECW) presents to you its first programmatic portfolio and allocation overview.
-This overview presents a summary of the ECW-funded education in emergencies and protracted crises programmes and related financial allocations of 2023.
+Education Cannot Wait (ECW) introduces its first programmatic portfolio and financial allocations overview.
+This overview presents a summary of ECW-funded education programmes in emergencies and protracted crises in 2023, with related financial allocations.

-2023 is the first year of ECW's strategic plan period.
-As the global fund dedicated to funding and advancing education in crisis, ECW operates within a framework of accountability, transparency, and efficiency.
-This overview serves as a testament to this commitment, providing a detailed account of where First Emergency Response (FER) programmes, Multi-Year Resilience Programmes (MYRP), and Acceleration Facility (AF) grants have been newly developed and were active in 2023.
-It describes to what acute emergency, escalated, and protracted crises ECW responded and what initiatives it took to strengthen the global institutional architecture on education in emergencies and protected crises.
+2023 was the first year of ECW's strategic plan period (2023-2026).
+As the global fund for education in emergencies and protracted crises (EiEPC), ECW operates within a framework of accountability, transparency, and efficiency.
+This overview of the programmatic portfolio and financial allocations serves as a testament to ECW's commitment, providing a detailed account of the First Emergency Response (FER) programmes, Multi-Year Resilience Programmes (MYRPs), and Acceleration Facility (AF) grants that were newly developed or active in 2023.
+It describes the acute emergencies and escalated and protracted crises that ECW responded to in 2023, and the initiatives ECW took to strengthen the global institutional architecture on education in emergencies and protected crises.

-Within these pages, in section 1, you will find an overview of investments by country, programme, and type of grantee organization.
-Section 2 includes an analysis of the programmatic financial allocations by education level, gender, education outcome, and the cost-per-child.
-The third section looks ahead into 2024 and beyond elaborating on how the characteristics of ECW's programmatic portfolio can be improved and what specific actions we are taking to do so.
+Section 1 of this overview publication provides a summary of investments by country, programme, and type of grantee organization.
+Section 2 includes an analysis of programmatic financial allocations by education level, gender, education outcome, and budget er child.
+Section 3 looks ahead to 2024 and beyond.
+It elaborates on how ECW's programmatic portfolio can be improved, and the specific actions that ECW has introduced toward this.

-At the heart of ECW's mission lies a steadfast dedication to serving the most vulnerable crisis-affected girls, boys and adolescents, advancing the human right to education and learning, and fostering better cooperation and coordination among humanitarian-development actors.
-ECW's results towards the new strategic plan commitments, related results-framework and its indicators shall be presented in the annual results report 2023, planned to be published by mid-2024.
-This portfolio and allocation overview presents the allocations to newly-approved and active programmes in 2023, from where these results are achieved.
+At the heart of ECW's mission lies a steadfast dedication to serving the most vulnerable children and adolescents affected by crises, advancing their human right to education and learning, and fostering better cooperation and coordination among humanitarian and development actors.
+ECW's results towards the new strategic plan commitments, and against baselines, targets and indicators set out in its strategic plan results framework, will be presented in ECW's Annual Results Report 2023, to be issued by mid-2024.
+This overview presents the allocations to newly approved and active programmes in 2023, from where these results are achieved.

-At the heart of ECW's mission lies a steadfast dedication to serving the most vulnerable crisis-affected girls, boys and adolescents, advancing the human right to education and learning, and fostering better cooperation and coordination among humanitariandevelopment actors."
+At the heart of ECW's mission lies a steadfast dedication to serving the most vulnerable children and adolescents affected by crises, advancing their human right to education and learning, and fostering better cooperation and coordination among humanitarian and development actors."